Blog ComparisonsCanny Pricing 2026: Is It Worth It?

 All of Canny’s plans limit the number of Manager seats you can have.
 But who counts as the owner/manager?

 • Owners/managers are admins who can edit, update, add, and prioritize feedback and use roadmaps.
-This role can also access billing, settings, and company profile.
+This role can also access billing, settings, and the company profile.
 They are usually people from your product team.

 • Contributors are your teammates (also admins) who can only submit feedback.
 They can't edit, delete, or update ideas.
 Usually, these are other teams, like customer success, that aren’t necessarily focused on product but help contribute ideas.
-While the Free and Starter plan don’t allow contributors, you can have an unlimited number of them on Growth and Business plans.

 Does Canny have a free trial?

+Yes, Canny offers a 14-day free trial on the Core and Pro plans with no credit card required.
 To try out the Business plan, you’ll have to contact their sales team and get a demo first.

 Does Canny offer discounts?